roary11oreo/website/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-Kylie Anglin is an Institute of Education Sciences pre-doctoral fellow in the Education Policy program at the University of Virginia.
-She has a B.A. in Political Science from Southwestern University, a post-baccalaureate  in mathematics from Northwestern University, and a Masters in Public Policy from the University of Virginia.
-Before beginning her doctoral studies, Kylie worked as a classroom teacher in Arkansas and as an evaluator of an after-school program in Evanston, Illinois.
+Kylie L. Anglin is a Ph.D. student in Education Policy at the University of Virginia.
+Her research focuses on developing and using data science approaches to examine variations in policy and intervention implementation, as well as the impact of intervention heterogeneity on student outcomes.
+In an article published in the Journal of Research on Educational Effectiveness, she proposed a framework for using web scraping and natural language processing techniques to collect data on district responses to state policies from online policy documents.
+In that article, Kylie illustrates this framework in the context of statewide education deregulation under the Texas District of Innovation statute.
+In her dissertation, she builds on her descriptive work surrounding the District of Innovation statute to evaluate the impact of the policy, and heterogeneous district responses, on student outcomes.

-Her primary research interest is in understanding the role of state regulation in improving public education.
+Kylie is also developing methods for using natural language processing techniques to assess treatment fidelity and replicability in intervention evaluations that take place in educational settings.
+She has published on methods related to causal inference, replication, and open science in Evaluation Review, Oxford Bibliography in Education, and Zeitschrift für Psychologie, and she is a regular presenter at APPAM, AEFP, and SREE.

-She is also passionate about causal inference and improving quasi-experimental designs.
+Prior to coming to University of Virginia, Kylie earned a B.A. in Political Science from Southwestern University, a Post-Baccalaureate in Mathematics from Northwestern University, and a Masters in Public Policy from the University of Virginia.
+Kylie has worked as a 7th grade English teacher and as an evaluator for an after-school program.